Circus Routes encompasses a programme of work exploring how circus can meet local need across communities in Bristol.

 Improving Access to Live Performance

 We continue to prioritise routes into contemporary circus for audiences, artists and creative workforces that identify as d/Deaf and disabled.
-Our 2023 festival programme included 7 shows with BSL Interpretation and 5 shows with live Audio Description.
-Of our presenting artists 26% identified as d/Deaf and Disabled and 44% as Neurodivergent.
+Our 2025 festival programme included 7 shows with BSL Interpretation and 5 shows with live Audio Description.
+Of our presenting artists 25% identified as d/Deaf and Disabled or Neurodivergent.

-As part of our research for 2025 we are working with Centre for the d/Deaf and Hard of Hearing to influence our festival design.
-Our aim is for it to fit with their goal of creating a Deaf Friendly city by 2025.
+As part of our research for 2025 we worked with Centre for the d/Deaf and Hard of Hearing to influence our festival design.
+Our aim was to fit with their goal of creating a Deaf Friendly city by 2025.
+This lead to the design of a new project, VISUAL Feats that aims to explore how we support the development of Deaf-led circus.

 If you are interested in finding out more visit Contact Us